 In its foundations, business promotion is not much different.
 Marketers build brands because they want to attract more buyers.
 The college program also needs a branding campaign.
 Essentially, students are investing their money in education and you should show how this school delivers the best value for that money.
 The competition in this sector is HUGE, so you better start developing an outstanding marketing campaign.
 Among universities like Cambridge, Stanford and Harvard, it’s not easy to get noticed.

 About the Author!

-Emma is a world traveler, blogger, and UK EduBirdie author.
+Emma is a world traveler and a blogger.
 She is a passionate online learner, exploring interests in one niche after another.
 Through her blog posts, Emma is trying to make people at least as passionate about learning as she is.